Arjunmehta312/Gambling-Simulator/README.md

 The application code is organized into several key sections for each game:

-#### Blackjack Game
+#### Limbo Game

-1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the deck of cards, balance, and other game-specific variables.
+1. **Imports and Initial Setup:** Import necessary libraries and initialize constants like the multipliers, balance, and other game-specific variables.
-2. **Helper Functions:** Define functions for dealing cards, and calculating hand values.
+2. **Helper Functions:** Define functions for generating multipliers.
-3. **BlackjackApp Class:** Main class encapsulating all Blackjack game logic, including GUI elements, game actions, and state management.
+3. **LimboGame Class:** Class encapsulating all Limbo game logic, including GUI elements, game actions, and state management.

 #### Dice Game